TristanLeclair/TristanLeclair/README.md

-- 🔭 I’m a second year student majoring in Computer Science and minoring in Psychology
+- 🔭 I’m a third year student majoring in Computer Science and minoring in Psychology
-- 🌱 I’m currently learning AI, Database systems, Operating Systems and Concurrent Programming
+- 🌱 I’m currently learning Software Development and Theory of Computation
 - 👯 I’m looking to collaborate on a project having to do with video games, AI or music.
 But most importantly I want to try new things.
 - 📫 How to reach me: tristan.leclair42@gmail.com | [linkedIn](https://www.linkedin.com/in/tristan-leclair-vani/)
 - 😄 Pronouns: he/him